Raj-Hunjan/cpnt200-a2/content/blog/2021-11-17-nuxt-is-the-nuxt-thing.md

 ---
-title: Nuxt is the nuxt thing
+title: Nuxt is the nuxt best thing
 date: 2021-11-17T20:05:44.400Z
 description: Some blog
 ---